retrosight/rest/json-home/draft-owen-json-home-02.md

 }
 ```

+> Owen: Move this above the example.
+Also, there is likely value in talking about the schema of a JSON Home document in the entirety before any examples are given.

 Here, we have a home document for the API "Example API", whose author can be contacted at the e-mail address "api-admin@example.com", and whose documentation is at "https://example.com/api-docs/".

+> Owen: Having the object / key name be the relation name presents a rather large hurdle (blocker) for client code: It makes it difficult at best to create shared client libraries and tends to result in 'hard coding' of any client code to a specific API.
+Generally speaking, keys are static and values are dynamic.
+Suggest a `"rel"="tag:me@example.com,2016:widget"` approach instead.

 It links to a resource "/widgets/" with the relation "tag:me@example.com,2016:widgets".
 It also links to an unknown number of resources with the relation type "tag:me@example.com,2016:widget" using a URI Template [RFC6570](http://www.rfc-editor.org/info/rfc6570), along with a mapping of identifiers to a variable for use in that template.